Anshumaan-Chauhan02/VST/README.md

    * Diffusion.ipynb
       * Image Generation using two techniques:
          * Text to Image generation using the first sentence and later performing text conditioned image to image generation
-         * Taking each sentence and performing a text based image generation (No knowledge about previously occured story)
+         * Taking each sentence and performing a text-based image generation (No knowledge about previously occurred story)
    * Story_Generation_DistilGPT.ipynb
       * Dataset Processing (Tokenization and Data Split) for DistilGPT model
       * Training the model on the processed dataset